 The processes regarding the decontamination of reusable dental instruments were being audited in line with the best practice outlined in HTM 01-05 using the IPS audit tool.
-We reviewed the most recent IPS audit, completed during November 2020 and found that the audit had been completed in a meaningful manner and had identified areas of good practice.
+We reviewed the most recent IPS audit, completed during November 2020 and found that the audit had been completed in a meaningful manner.

 We found that appropriate equipment, including a washer disinfector and a steam steriliser had been provided to meet the requirements of the practice.
-We discussed the arrangements for the annual validation of equipment used in the decontamination process with Miss Martin and were informed that due to impact of COVID-19 annual validations had not yet been undertaken.
-Miss Martin told us the decontamination equipment would be validated at the first opportunity.
+We established that equipment used in the decontamination process had been appropriately validated and inspected in keeping with the written scheme of examination.
 Equipment logbooks evidenced that periodic tests were undertaken and recorded in keeping with HTM 01-05.